Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] create download function and decompress function
 - [x] refactored download and decompress to use download, decompress and create links in path
 - [x] parametrize the path to the fonts folder and to the background folders
+- [x] Add favorite function that not work when being root --> Root programs in user's favorites bar write to `.profile` or `.bashrc` to set custom favorites bar

 #### Axel
 - [x] Delete / rearrange arguments of one letter